 Modeling reading behaviors and positive attitudes about reading can go really far.
 Reading in front of your students, discussing books you’ve read, and sharing your reading experiences is huge in helping them see that adults enjoy reading, too!

-Posting signs like the ones below is an easy way to connect with students around the books you’re reading!
+Posting signs like the ones below makes it easy to connect with students around the books you’re reading!

 I totally get that not everyone is a reader, and I don’t think you should fake it.
 I’m honest with my students about what genres I like and don’t like.
 I tell them why I abandoned a certain book and even when I’m taking a break from reading at the moment.
 This is also a great opportunity to ask students to recommend books they think I’ll like!